e3-/resolve/docs/source/RESOLVE Results Viewing/index.md

 The resource grouping that is used for hourly results aggregation is also defined in the Excel Results Viewer workbook, as a name range.
 An example of that is provided below:
 ![Hourly Results Grouping](_images/Houlry_Res_Grouping.png)

-In addition to hourly dispatch chart, and in the last section of the script, it allows for plotting state of charge used to track storage resources with inter-day sharing feature.
+In addition to hourly dispatch chart, and in the last section of the script, there is a template to plot state of charge figures which are used to track storage resources with inter-day sharing feature.
 An example is provided below.
 ![State of charge for inter-day sharing storage resources](_images/SOC-Example.png)